How Much Fabric Do You Need for Curtains?

 - Large repeat (12+ inches): Add ½ yard on top of the calculated total

-- **Natural fibers (linen, cotton):** Add 5% for shrinkage if you pre-wash the fabric
+- Natural fibers (linen, cotton): Add 5% for shrinkage if you pre-wash the fabric.
+See our fabric shrinkage guide for exact pre-wash percentages by fiber type.

 - Expensive or hard-to-source fabric: Add ¾ yard minimum as insurance

-Leftover fabric from curtains is never truly wasted — it makes pillow covers, tiebacks, and roman shades for the same room.
+Leftover curtain fabric is never truly wasted.
+It makes pillow covers, tiebacks, and roman shades for the same room.

 Ready to Calculate?

-Enter your window width, drop length, fabric bolt width, and fullness ratio into our [curtain fabric calculator](/fabric-calculator).
-The tool returns exact yardage, cut length per panel, panel count, and total cost estimate in seconds.
-Learn more about our calculation method on our [about page](/about).
+Plug your window width, drop length, fabric bolt width, and fullness ratio into the calculator.
+It returns exact yardage, cut length per panel, panel count, and a total cost estimate in seconds.
+More on our calculation method on the about page.